How can I track interactions with popups and content?

 3. On the left, click Piwik PRO (tracking code).

-4. In Data collection, toggle Interactions with popups and content.
+4. In Data collection, turn on Interactions with popups and content.

 5. In Count an impression when, you can set up the following elements: